lyphtec/markdown-serve/README.md

 If no view is specified, the module will return a JSON response of the markdownFile object with HTML content available as the `markdownFile.parsedContent` property.

-The `preParse` option can also be set when using a view to make the HTML content content available as the `markdownFile.parsedContent` property.
+The `preParse` option can also be set when using a view to make the HTML content available as the `markdownFile.parsedContent` property.
 This is to support some view engines like [hbs](https://github.com/donpark/hbs), as it doesn't support calling the parseContent() method in the view.